 Given that your company has a strong and predictable cash flow with a long line of customers, by the time you get to the date of repaying the actual loan, your company will have grown and will have the resources required to repay.
-And you didn’t give away your precious equity in the process.
+Plus, you didn’t give away any more of your precious equity in the process.

-You might wonder how to use venture debt in your company.
-Here are some of the ways companies we talk to use it:
+You may wonder how businesses use venture debt loans so, here are some of the common uses:

-- Growth – acquire new customers, product roadmap, enter new regions etc
+Growth – acquire new customers, product roadmap, enter new regions

-- Acquisition – buy a competitor, partner or technology
+Acquisition – buy a competitor, partner, or complimentary technology

 What does Venture Capital do?

-On the other hand, venture capital is invested in immature startups to help them achieve milestones that are critical for the development of the company and integral to increasing its value.
+On the other hand, venture capital invests in immature start ups to help them achieve critical milestones which are integral to increasing the companies value.

-Entrepreneurs favour this route, by issuing stock in the company in return for investment to get them over the line.
-Those companies look like this:
+In return for investment, entrepreneurs issue them stock in the company to get them over the line.
+Companies who take Ventur Capital often look like this: